 One of Jim Collins’ best-known books, Good to Great divulges how a good business can become great.
 This book takes a highly scientific approach to the success factors that a company must utilize in order to excel.
 For some people, this method and style of writing can make the book hard to finish.
 If you can muster the courage you will gain many insightful ideas to apply in business.

 Moneyball by Michael Lewis

 You know any book that gets turned into a film is a big hit.
 Michael Lewis’ story is a perfect story from baseball of how things aren’t always logical and that we need to seek out opportunities that others have missed.
 One of my favourite examples is when Billy Bean, the main star in the story, starts looking for players who have the best on-base percentage, which is something most team managers don’t care about.

 Getting to Plan B by Randy Komisar

-If your are thinking of starting a business this book is a must read.
+If you are thinking of starting a business this book is a must-read.
 It gives a detailed overview of how startup companies create success.
 It shows a simple way to plan a business that makes it easy for people to just get on with it.

 The Good Struggle by Joseph Badaracco

 The Good Struggle is an overview of why leaders do what they do.
 It covers five enduring questions that every leader should ask themselves.
 It’s a quick read that offers great advice for anyone who is looking to lead.